 What Happens After Filing I-821D, DACA Application

 Putting your DACA application in the mail is a big moment, but then the waiting begins.
 You’re probably anxious to know what happens after filing I-821D, Consideration of Deferred Action for Childhood Arrivals, along with the other forms (I-765 and I-765WS) required for DACA.
-We explain the I-821D time line and how long it will take to receive a new DACA grant and employment authorization card.
+We explain the I-821D time line as well as how long it will take to receive a new DACA grant and employment authorization card.
 Although the steps are fairly consistent, the I-821D processing time can vary based on the USCIS case load, the USCIS office where you filed, and your ability to properly file an accurately prepared DACA package without errors or omissions.

 The following list details the basic steps of the process for most people.
 There is an approximate amount of time provided.
 However, this time frame can vary.